-2019 field-side operations in this design are the same as those presented in the 2018 SOT for AHTL (Hartley et al., 2018).
+2020 field-side operations for logging residue are the same as those presented in the 2018 & 2019 SOT for AHTL (Hartley et al. 2018, Hartley et al. 2019).
 As before, it is assumed that the forest residue is brought to the landing as part of the primary harvest operation and as such does not incur harvest or collection cost.
 Instead, the supply chain starts with size reduction of material that has been dried to 30% moisture content in the field.
-Size reduction is performed with a mobile chipper, and the operational characteristics of the equipment are based on descriptions resulting from the High Tonnage project completed by Auburn University (Sokhansanj et al., 2014).
+Size reduction is performed with a mobile chipper, and the operational characteristics of the equipment are based on descriptions resulting from the High Tonnage project completed by Auburn University (Sokhansanj et al. 2014).
 The chips are blown directly into a truck for transport, eliminating the need for additional loading equipment.